UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-21-team36-object-tracking.md

 As you can see there are multiple boxes within each frame surrounding the multiple objects in the video.
 DeepSORT is also robust to camera movement as the demo videos show.
 These demo videos are pretty clear and not noisy so it remains to be seen if DeepSORT can have similar performance with more noisy data.

 ## Conclusion
 For single object tracking tasks, SiamRPN++ is a great option that isn’t computationally expensive and is very accurate when you want to optimize for a specific tracking environment.
 Additionally, the one shot learning task minimizes online training.
 In comparison, DeepSORT is a better option when you want to generalize to many different domains, environments, and scenarios due to its multiple object tracking structure, ability to track through noisy camera data, and efficiency.
 However, the detection model and appearance extractor may need fine-tuning which requires more online training.
 Each tracking algorithm has their own benefits and are useful in different situations which is why both are still widely used today.
+ODTrack is also a solid option for computational efficiency and robustness to different tracking scenarios.

 ## Reference